It’s not a Physics Problem.

 Real Demand Signal

-Early engagement with data center operators representing >100MW of demand
+Early engagement with data center operators and industrials representing 10GW of demand

 02